crzyscholar/random/README.md

 compare_hash.sh - simple script which takes two files and compares the hashes. written for macos.

 The_C_Programming_Language_(2nd_Edition_Ritchie_Kernighan).pdf - pdf of the book "The C Programming Language".

+jitDecryption.c - just in time decryption.
+XOR encoded payload.
+The payload is only decrypted when needed.

+jitDecryption.exe - compiled jitDecryption.c.